Update: This story was originally published March 21. It was updated on June 26, 2017, with details of the Senate health care bill.

 In 2015, 5.6 million people paid the individual mandate penalty, but another 11 million claimed a hardship exemption, according to the IRS.

-Lower-income people are going to have even more trouble buying — and keeping — coverage under the GOP plan, experts said.
+Lower-income people are going to have even more trouble buying — and keeping — coverage under either of the GOP plans, experts said.
 The ACA’s premium subsidies are based on income, and millions of people on the poorer end of the spectrum do not have to pay anything for premiums if they choose the cheapest plan.
-The GOP plan would offer a flat tax credit that adjusts only for age.
+The House plan would offer a flat tax credit that adjusts only for age.
 The penalties would make some even more reluctant to buy insurance — especially if they are relatively healthy.
+The Senate plan retained income-based subsidies, but they are smaller than those under the ACA and are tied to plans with higher co-payments and deductibles.

 “I think we would just end up with a lot more uninsured people, and they would clearly be the type of people who are less able to navigate and less able to afford insurance,” said Geoffrey Joyce, director of health policy for the University of Southern California Schaeffer Center for Health Policy & Economics.

 Republican lawmakers say their plan rightly places the responsibility on individuals.
 It is a view shared by some health insurance brokers like Helena Ruffin, a broker in Playa Vista, Calif.
-She said that a continuous coverage requirement would “limit those people who are not playing by the rules.”
+She said that a continuous coverage requirement like the one proposed by the House would “limit those people who are not playing by the rules.”

 “I am favor of the penalties,” she said.
 “Whether or not people are going to pay attention is another story.”